Hormone Journal

 PlatformTesting scopeWeight loss integrationDelivery modelFollow-up frequencyCoaching support

-Science & HumansThorough hormone panel + metabolic markersGLP-1 medications + personalised coachingFully remote telemedicine, Canada-wideQuarterly labs + consultationsUnlimited coach access
+Science & HumansComplete hormone panel + metabolic markersGLP-1 medications + personalised coachingFully remote telemedicine, Canada-wideQuarterly labs + consultationsUnlimited coach access

-Cleo (mycleo.ca)Menopause-focused hormone panelsLimited; weight counselling onlyVirtual provider visitsEvery 3–6 monthsLimited to scheduled visits
+Cleo (mycleo.ca)Menopause-focused hormone panelsLimited (weight counselling only)Virtual provider visitsEvery 3 to 6 monthsLimited to scheduled visits

 Phoenix (phoenix.ca)Testosterone + thyroid panels (men)No integrated weight programmeAt-home testing + telemedicineEvery 3 monthsClinician messaging only